BenLDouthwaite/reference/aws/aws.md

 - Resources are mandatory, core of the template
 - 224 different resources, need to know how to refernce the docs to use them
 - * Key way to define infrastructure as code *

+## Event Bridge

+- Can be used to setup cron jobs with events to trigger lambdas

+## Lambda
+### Triggers
+- API Gateway
+- Event Bridge
+- S3 Events